 Recently, one of our customers requested to consume RPC-style web services built on top of a legacy system.
 Unfortunately, I then discovered that RPC WSDL were not supported by the Web Service Consumer connector in Mule 4.
 Want to know the solution?

 MuleSoft Connectors abstract and facilitate integrations with third-party APIs.
 In many cases, you can use an existing certified MuleSoft connector from Exchange, such as Workday or Salesforce, to connect to a service provider.
-However, when no connector is available for a specific Web service, the easiest way to consume the service from your Mule app is to use the Web Service Consumer connector but it's not always the case.
+However, when no connector is available for a specific Web service, the easiest way to consume the service from your Mule app is to use the Web Service Consumer connector but it's not always possible.

-Our approach was to build a SOAP message, defining the SOAP envelope, header and body elements as required and then use the standard HTTP Request Connector to POST the data.
+In our case, the approach was to build a SOAP message, defining the SOAP envelope, header and body elements as required and then use the standard HTTP Request Connector to POST the data.

 - Parse Template - A transformer that parses a template defined inline

 - HTTP Request - To consume a HTTP service

 From your project in MuleSoft's Anypoint Studio create a new XML file under resources and copy the required SOAP envelope into it.
 You can generate your SOAP request using a SOAP client, such as SoapUI.